KNX-IOT/knx-iot.github.io/_pages/gs_build_own_device.md

 ## Introduction

-The Build your own device shows how to:
+The Build your own device guide shows how to:

-- get the source code
+- get the source code :
+  - The stack
+  - Example application for development
-- compile the source code
+- compile the application
-- create your own device
+- change the application to your needs

-This Getting started guide does not need any specific hardware.

-### requirements for Device Simulation

-- Windows or Linux based PC
-- no specific hardware

-### what do you get as infrastructure
+### What do you get

+- an development application that exist of:
   - A main application
-- a set of data points
+  - an initial set of data points
   - callbacks for:
     - handling device restart
     - handling device reset
     - setting the hostname
-  - writing the sofware updata data to file.
+    - writing the sofware update data to file.
+- build environment based on CMake
+  - Capable of cross compiling
+  - implemented ports to windows and Linux

 ## Steps

-### Get the example repo
+### Get the development repo

+The development repo is outside of the KNX-IOT-STACK repo.
+This avoids changing the build environment of the KNX-IOT-STACK.
+The development repo is already setup that it builds the KNX-IOT-STACK automatically.

+TODO

 ### build the example

+TODO

 ### start changing the application

+TODO